 - Lose essential revenue for the company

-But the poor safety audit results can have even great ramifications and can result in the loss of operating licenses for:
+Poor safety audit results can have severe financial ramifications and can result in the loss of operating licenses for:

 - Flight schools